Mon - Fri 7:30 Am to 5:00 Pm

 When I have finished installing all the base cabinets, the countertop company can come by and do their measurements.

-If I start installing your kitchen on a Monday, everything will be ready for the countertop people Thursday morning in most cases.
+If I start installing your kitchen on a Monday, everything will be ready for the countertop people on Thursday morning in most cases.
 However, in rare instances where the kitchen is huge, I might need a day or two extra to be ready, so it is always good practice to ask me before making an appointment with the countertop company.

 By the way, speaking of the countertop.
 Suppose you're looking for a good and reliable countertop company with a short turnaround time (from templating to delivery) and outstanding quality.
 In that case, I will be happy to refer you to such a business.
 Just ask.